-Just as all lanes of the toll road system were not constructed along with the original projects, several interchanges were also deferred during the original construction.
+Just as all lanes of the toll road system were not constructed originally, several interchanges were also deferred to be constructed when demand warranted.
 The need for these deferred interchanges has changed over the years, for many of the same reasons affecting the widening projects.
 Major developer open space land dedications have reduced the need for some planned interchanges while new land uses have created demand for interchanges at previously unplanned locations.
 The following interchanges have been included in the long range plans for the toll road system and are included in the CIP.
 The timing for development of these interchanges will be evaluated annually as part of this document.
 As projects are advanced, they will be moved into the near- or mid-term categories.